-TO: Congressional Black Caucus, Chairwoman Joyce Beatty, Congressional Black Caucus Committee on Education & the Workforce, Representative Bobby Scott, Vice President Kamala Harris, Senator Cory Booker, Speaker of the House of Representatives Nancy Pelosi, House Education & Labor Committee, House Subcommittee on Early Childhood, Elementary and Secondary Education, Senate Majority Leader Chuck Schumer, National Governors Association, Council of Chief State School Officers, President Joe Biden, Director of Public Engagement and Senior Advisor to President Cedric Richmond, Senior Advisor Symone Sanders, Deputy Secretary Karine Jean-Pierre, Director Susan Rice, Deputy Director Catherine Lhamon, First Lady Jill Biden, Representative Danny Davis, Representative Frederica Wilson, Representative Bonnie Watson Coleman, Representative Bobby Rush, Representative Gwen Moore, Representative Alma Adams, Representative Brenda Lawrence, Representative A. Donald McEachin, Representative Joe Neguse, Representative Jahana Hayes
+TO: Congressional Black Caucus, Chairwoman Joyce Beatty, Congressional Black Caucus Committee on Education & the Workforce, Representative Bobby Scott, Vice President Kamala Harris, Senator Cory Booker, Speaker of the House of Representatives Nancy Pelosi, House Education & Labor Committee, House Subcommittee on Early Childhood, Elementary and Secondary Education, Education Secretary Miguel Cardona, Senate Majority Leader Chuck Schumer, National Governors Association, Council of Chief State School Officers, President Joe Biden, Director of Public Engagement and Senior Advisor to President Cedric Richmond, Senior Advisor Symone Sanders, Deputy Secretary Karine Jean-Pierre, Director Susan Rice, Deputy Director Catherine Lhamon, First Lady Jill Biden, Representative Danny Davis, Representative Frederica Wilson, Representative Bonnie Watson Coleman, Representative Bobby Rush, Representative Gwen Moore, Representative Alma Adams, Representative Brenda Lawrence, Representative A. Donald McEachin, Representative Joe Neguse, Representative Jahana Hayes

 America, it’s time to tell the truth and teach the truth about Black history

 American history education, and more specifically Black history education, is failing to meet the societal challenges of the moment.
 Incomplete state social studies standards and inaccurate history textbooks, along with culturally insensitive teaching methods, have allowed for generational perpetuation of misinformation and racist stereotypes about Black people.
 This has fueled the ignorance, hatred and racism our nation continues to struggle with today.
 This educational malpractice has done a major disservice to all students and severe damage to Black students.